WHAT'S IN A NAME?

 Here's the scoop as we know it:

-of chile pepper varieties were grown in New Mexico by the ancient
+peppers were grown in New Mexico centuries ago by the ancient

 Native American Puebloan peoples.
 In fact their descendents in modern-day